American Red Cross - Northern Lower Michigan Chapter

 • accidental indigestion of toxic agent

-• diarrhea
+• diarrhea with blood

 • accidental indigestion of foreign objects